 Major revisions.
 Follow the steps outlined for your permit type to reapply.

 Minor Revisions.
 Follow the steps below.
-Note: We do not require printed forms and plans if you are submitting online.
+Note: Plans are submitted online.